ChuanMeng/RLT4Reranking/README.md

 ### 3.2.1 Train and infer BiCut
 Note that the training of BiCut is independent of re-ranking.
 As shown in our paper, BiCut uses a hyperparameter "η" to control trade-offs between effectiveness and efficiency.
-Run the following commands to train BiCut on TREC-DL 19 (TREC-DL 20) and then infer it on TREC-DL 20 (TREC-DL 19):
+Run the following commands to train BiCut on TREC-DL 19 (TREC-DL 20) and then infer it on TREC-DL 20 (TREC-DL 19), and train and infer BiCut on Robust04 in a 5-fold cross-validation manner:
 ```bash
 retrievers=("original-bm25-1000" "original-splade-pp-ed-pytorch-1000" "original-repllama-1000")
 alphas=(0.4 0.5 0.6) # the symbol "alpha" used here corresponds to "η" as denoted in the paper.